AMCA Testing - Wind Driven Rain

 The Results

-Data is collected at several points in each test as the Core Ventilation rises.
-Testers record Free Area Ventilation (the amount of air coming in through the louver), Free Area Velocity (the speed of the air), and an Effectiveness Ratio.
+Testers collect data at several points in each test as the Core Ventilation rises.
+They record Free Area Ventilation (the amount of air coming in through the louver), Free Area Velocity (the speed of the air), and an Effectiveness Ratio.

 Wind Driven Rain Data Table

-The Effectiveness Ratio is the percentage of total rainwater blocked by the louver during the test.
-With this ratio, the louver is assigned an Effectiveness Rating Class:
+The Effectiveness Ratio is the percentage of total rainwater blocked by the louver during the test, which corresponds to the Effectiveness Rating Class.

-When both tests are complete, the test data is recorded in a table for each test point, including the Effectiveness Rating Class.
+When both tests are complete, testers record the test data in a table for each test point, including the Effectiveness Rating Class.
 This table allows you to gauge the louver’s effectiveness through the course of both tests.
 This will give you an accurate understanding of its capabilities in real-world situations.

 Meeting Requirements - Wind Driven Rain & Severe Weather